The Essential Guide to CMMS – What is a CMMS System and How Does it Work?

 CMMS for field maintenance

-Field maintenance is a specific field of maintenance (pun intended) that aims to take care of widespread assets that function independently of each other.
+Field maintenance aims to take care of widespread assets that function independently of each other.

-It can be used in most of the industries mentioned above to carry out a specific maintenance task in the field.
+It can be used in most of the industries mentioned above to carry out specific maintenance tasks in the field.
 Some common examples include:

 managing telecommunication infrastructure like cellphone towers